lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/car_detection_tutorial/Readme.md

 Batch size refers to the number of input data to be inferred during a single inference run through the Inference Engine.
 Things to be aware of the batch size for an inference model:

-* Batch size and its effects on input and output data is model dependent:
+### Batch Size and Its Effects on Input and Output Data is Model Dependent

 * The output batch size may scale with input batch size.
 For example, the vehicle attributes model used in this tutorial will have one one output for each input.

 * The output may contain results across all batched inputs.
 For example, the vehicle detection model used in this tutorial gives one set of outputs regardless of input batch size with each output indicating the input the results is for using the "image_id" field.

-* How batch size is set:
+### How Batch Size is Set

 * The default setting is located in the model’s IR which is set either by:

    * The Model Optimizer command line option when creating the IR files

    * Or from the original source (e.g. Caffe) in which can be read using the Inference Engine API

-   * May be set explicitly using the Inference Engine API setBatchSize() function (see InferenceEngine::ICNNNetwork class)
+* Batch size may be set explicitly using the Inference Engine API setBatchSize() function (see InferenceEngine::ICNNNetwork class)

 * **Note**: Depending upon the model and device used, which method can be used to set batch size may vary.
-For example, at the time of writing this tutorial, some models (e.g. the vehicle and license plate detection model used in this tutorial) running on GPU will only use the setting form the IR model and cannot have batch size set dynamically using setBatchSize().
+For example, at the time of writing this tutorial, some models such as the "vehicle-license-plate-detection-barrier-0106" vehicle and license plate detection model running on GPU, can only use the setting form the IR model and cannot have batch size set dynamically using setBatchSize().
+Meanwhile another similar in function model, such as the “vehicle-detection-adas-0002” vehicle detection model, can have its batch size set dynamically using setBatchSize().

+### Dynamic Batching

-* Batch size is a fixed number of inputs that will be inferred for each submitted request to the Inference Engine API regardless of how many inputs contain valid data.
+* By default, batch size is a fixed number of inputs that will be inferred for each submitted request to the Inference Engine API regardless of how many inputs contain valid data.
 Depending upon the model, invalid inputs may also result in false detections and additional unnecessary processing.

+* The Dynamic Batching feature, available as of OpenVINO™ toolkit 2018 R3.0, makes batch size a maximum number of inputs that will be inferred for each submitted request to the Inference Engine API with the actual number of inputs set per request.
+To enable and use the Dynamic Batching feature in the API:

+   * Enable Dynamic Batching while loading the model using InferenceEngine::InferencePlugin::LoadNetwork(), set the configuration option "PluginConfigParams::KEY_DYN_BATCH_ENABLED" to “PluginConfigParams::YES”

+   * Before starting inference using the request object, set the actual batch size of inputs using InferenceEngine::InferRequest::SetBatch() function.

+   * Note: Dynamic Batching may not work on all models and devices.
+For example, the vehicle detection models referenced by this tutorials cannot use Dynamic Batching.
+Presently only CPU and GPU devices are supported when using models with supported layer types.
+For more details, please see: /opt/intel/computer_vision_sdk/deployment_tools/documentation/docs/DynamicBatching.html

 ### How Does Batch Size Affect Performance and Latency?